KRMisha/Makefile/README.md

 make clean
 ```

-This will remove the `build` and `bin` directories.
+This will remove the entire `build` and `bin` directories.

-To clean in rebuild in a single command, use the following:
+To clean and rebuild in a single command, use the following:
 ```sh
 make clean all
 ```